 Vacancy and Repair Surprises

-Rental properties generate income intermittently interrupted by vacancy, and they incur large unexpected expenses on a schedule that no one controls.
+Rental properties generate income that is regularly interrupted by vacancy.
+They also incur large unexpected expenses on a schedule no one controls.
 A furnace fails in January.
-A tenant leaves after three years and the unit needs $8,000 in turnover work before the next one moves in.
-A roof that was fine last year develops a leak that costs $15,000 to fix properly.
+A long-term tenant moves out and the unit needs $8,000 in turnover work before the next one moves in.
+A roof that was fine last year develops a leak that costs $15,000 to repair properly.

 These events are not unusual.
 They are predictable in the sense that they will happen at some point.
-What is unpredictable is exactly when.
-Retirees who are financially and emotionally prepared for them absorb them as the cost of doing business.
+What is unpredictable is the timing.
+Retirees who are financially and emotionally prepared absorb them as the cost of doing business.
 Retirees who are not prepared find that each surprise disrupts their income plan, their stress level, and their enjoyment of retirement.

 Concentration Risk

-A single rental property represents a concentrated, illiquid bet on a specific neighborhood, a specific structure, and a specific tenant market.
-Unlike a diversified investment portfolio, you cannot rebalance it, you cannot sell 20% of it to meet a need, and you cannot move it if the local market deteriorates.
-If the neighborhood declines, if a major employer leaves the area, or if local rental regulations change in ways that affect your economics, your options are limited.
+A single rental property is a concentrated, illiquid bet on one neighborhood, one structure, and one tenant market.
+Unlike a diversified investment portfolio, you cannot rebalance it, sell 20% of it to meet a need, or move it if the local market deteriorates.
+If the neighborhood declines, a major employer leaves, or local rental regulations change, your options shrink.

-For retirees whose retirement income depends heavily on one or two properties with minimal other savings, that concentration is a real and often underappreciated risk.
-A rental property that represents a meaningful component of a diversified plan is very different from one that carries the whole plan.
+For retirees whose retirement income leans heavily on one or two properties with little else in savings, that concentration is a real and often underappreciated risk.
+A rental that supports a diversified plan is very different from one that is carrying the whole plan.

 Time and Stress

-Self-managing a rental property in retirement means remaining available for tenant issues, coordinating repairs, handling leasing, and managing the administrative and financial record-keeping the property requires.
-Even with a property manager, there are decisions, approvals, and oversight responsibilities that do not disappear.
+Self-managing a rental in retirement means staying available for tenant issues, coordinating repairs, handling leasing, and keeping accurate records.
+Even with a property manager, decisions, approvals, and oversight do not disappear.

-For retirees who want freedom, flexibility, and a retirement that does not require them to respond to problems on someone else’s schedule, rental property ownership is a constraint that conflicts with those goals.
-The honest question is not whether you can manage it today but whether you will want to, and be able to, ten or fifteen years into retirement.
+For retirees who want freedom, flexibility, and a retirement that does not run on someone else’s schedule, rental ownership can become a constraint.
+The honest question is not whether you can manage it today.
+It is whether you will want to, and be able to, ten or fifteen years from now.

 A Simple Decision Test